weaversa/cryptol-course/labs/SAW/SAW.md

 }
 ```

-Observing the `initDefaultPlayer` function, we can see that the function first
+Observing `initDefaultPlayer`, we can see that the function first allocates
-allocates memory for a `player_t` struct called `player`.
-The function then
+memory for a `player_t` struct called `player`.
+The function then assigns a
-assigns a value to each of `player`'s fields.
-When it comes to the `sprite`
+value to each of `player`'s fields.
+When it comes to the `sprite` field, the
-field, the function sets that value to `NULL`.
-The `Game` library assumes that
+function sets that value to `NULL`.
+The `Game` library assumes that a
-a character's sprite (and by extension, player sprites too) can only be set
+character's sprite (and by extension, player sprites too) can only be set
 once.
 Given that the only information known to the game is to initialize a
 default player, it does not yet know what sprite information it should use.
 The game will rely on a separate function call to initialize the `sprite` field